Logo

 If You Have Photoshop

-Photoshop's "Save for Web" dialog is genuinely useful here because you can see the estimated file size update live as you change settings.
+Photoshop's "Save for Web" dialog is useful here because you can see the estimated file size update live as you change settings.

 1. Open the GIF (File → Open)